What is an affiliate link?

 Can I still use my own affiliate links?

 Yes.
 Absolutely.
 Personal affiliate links are given priority over Tumblr's.
 They won't be blocked or overridden.
-As long as you're following our Community Guidelines we hope you're making tons of money.
+As long as you're following our Community Guidelines (i.e., not creating blogs with the primary purpose of affiliate marketing) we hope you're making tons of money.

 What will change about links that I post?